mikefaille/template-latex-ets/README.md

 ### English ###

-This repository has been created for ETS' students to be able to suggest modifications and corrections to the thesis and dissertation latex formatting template.
+This repository has been created for ÉTS' students to be able to suggest modifications and corrections to the thesis and dissertation latex formatting template.

-If you have any question about the usage of the template, please contact the latex support at support-latex@livia.etsmtl.ca.
+If you have any question about the usage of the template, please contact ÉTS' latex support at support-latex@livia.etsmtl.ca.